couchbase/couchbase-lite-core/README.md

       requires no parsing, making it extremely efficient to read
 * Direct querying of schemaless JSON documents:
     * Semantics based on SQL; supports most [N1QL][N1QL] functionality
-    * JSON query syntax, similar to a parse tree; easy to generate from platform APIs like NSPredicate or LINQ
+    * JSON query syntax, similar to a parse tree; easy to generate from platform APIs like NSPredicate
     * N1QL parser that translates to the above JSON syntax
     * Can search and index arbitrary document properties without requiring any schema
     * Can index arrays in documents, enabling efficient denormalized one-to-many relations